 We regularly hear about past participants meeting up in their local context, connecting with each other when work takes them to each other's cities, or simply encouraging each other via Facebook and email.
 And we often learn about more ways in which participants are seeing the seeds of their OTL experience bear fruit in their own lives and in their communities.

-We’ve cultivated a dynamic partnership with Pasadena-based Level Ground, the world’s first film and arts festival to explore faith, gender, and sexuality!
-They’ve asked us to do a pre-festival dialogue in California in February and have invited our dialoguers to stay and help lead small-group discussions after the daily short-film screenings.
+We've cultivated a dynamic partnership with Pasadena-based Level Ground, the world's first film and arts festival to explore faith, gender, and sexuality!
+This year we'll host our third pre-festival dialogue, with participants invited to stay on for the festival.
 This is a wonderful opportunity for us to continue the conversations that are sparked at the dialogue.
 (To understand how good a fit this partnership is, read why both Karen Swallow Prior, a professor/author from Liberty University, and I support Level Ground.)

-The Colossian Forum (TCF) is a nonprofit organization that “facilitates dialogue on divisive topics within the church and approaches differing perspectives as Christ-given opportunities to build community, expand knowledge, and deepen faith.”
+The Colossian Forum (TCF) is a nonprofit organization that "facilitates dialogue on divisive topics within the church and approaches differing perspectives as Christ-given opportunities to build community, expand knowledge, and deepen faith."
 TCF does not advocate for specific positions but seeks to help Christian communities transform divisive cultural issues into catalysts for authentic spiritual growth.
-The folks at TCF see Oriented to Love as a natural collaborator in this important work and sent a staff member to one of our dialogues this year.
-We are currently looking for ways to further partner with TCF through training swaps or other undertakings.
+The folks at TCF see Oriented to Love as a natural collaborator in this important work, so we consult with each other, share resources, and partner in a variety of ways to promote loving dialogue as a framework for social and spiritual transformation.

 Hopes and Dreams: The Future and Your Role in It All

 Your generous donations will continue to make this work possible.
-Our goal is to raise a $100,000 annual budget for Oriented to Love.
-We can achieve this through the support of a project champion who makes a restricted donation to The Sider Center to empower this work.
-We can also achieve this goal through the support of the many people donating $40 or more on a monthly committed basis.
+Would you consider becoming a monthly donor?
 Or perhaps you feel led to sponsor a portion or the entirety of an OTL weekend retreat for 12 people ($7,500).
-Will you join us?
 Your donation will make the critical difference.

 Thanks and Prayers!